Pavithra-project1/Pavithra-project1/README.md

 - Assisted in data analysis tasks using analytical tools and techniques.
 - Applied data-driven approaches to interpret datasets and support analysis.
-- Contributed to data analysis activities throughout the internship.
+- Contributed to data analysis activities during the internship.

 ### Embedded Systems Intern